cakephp/docs/en/installation.rst

 Alternatively you can get fresh off the press code, with all the bug-fixes and up to the minute enhancements.
-These can be accessed from github by cloning the `GitHub`_ repository::
+These can be accessed from GitHub by cloning the `GitHub`_ repository::

     git clone git://github.com/cakephp/cakephp.git